dman-coders/drush_get/README.md

   - the 'uri' from the site alias.

   `%docroot-name` will be the first one of :
-  - the 'role' from site-alias if set, eg 'dev', 'test', 'uat'.
+  - the 'instance' from site-alias if set, eg 'dev', 'test', 'uat'.
   - the string 'docroot'

 ### get-db-pattern